filipeherculano/filipeherculano/README.md

 #### 📫 How to reach me

-You can send me an [email](filipeherculanorocha@gmail.com), but I won't guarantee any replies.
-It's safer to send me a message on [linkedin](https://www.linkedin.com/in/filipe-herculano/).
+You can send me an email (filipeherculanorocha@gmail.com), but I won't guarantee any replies.
+It's safer to send me a message on [Linkedin](https://www.linkedin.com/in/filipe-herculano/).

 <!--